didionconsult/blog/content/blog/new-beginnings/index.md

 ---
-title: GraphQL Notes 🍓
+title: GraphQL Notes
 date: "2021-05-28T22:40:32.169Z"
-description: "A review of core concepts used in GraphQL."
+description: "A review of core concepts used in GraphQL. 📈"
 tags: "graphql"
 ---